 New Account Opening Requirements for Legal Entities

-Effective May 11, 2018, federal regulatory requirements compel all financial institutions to acquire, validate, and document information on legal entity customers’ beneficial owners and controllers.
+In 2018 federal regulatory requirements compelled all financial institutions to acquire, validate, and document information on legal entity customers’ beneficial owners and controllers.

 - Has beneficial ownership (25% or more) of the legal entity